AdobeDocs/campaign.en/help/v8/send/sms/smpp-connector-delivery.md

 The SMS process hosts 2 important components: the SMPP connector itself that handles communication with the SMPP provider, and a background task for SR reconciliation.

-### Data flow for SMPP accounts
+### Data flow for SMPP accounts {#sms-data-flow-smpp-accounts}

 The SMS process polls nms:extAccount and spawns new connections in its SMPP connector, passing settings of each account.
 Polling frequency can be adjusted in serverConf, in the *configRefreshMillis* setting.

 For each active SMPP account, the SMPP connector tries to keep connections active all the time.
 It reconnects if the connection is lost.

-### Data flow while sending messages
+### Data flow while sending messages {#sms-data-flow-sending-msg}

 * The SMS process selects active deliveries by scanning nms:delivery.
-A delivery is active if:
+A delivery is active when:
     * Its state implies that messages can be sent
     * Its validity period is not expired
     * It is actually a delivery (e.g. it is not a template, it is not deleted)